33 people sent to the hospital after ammonia leak at a Sterling food processing plant

 Loudoun County Fire and Rescue spokeswoman Laura Rinehart confirmed with WTOP that officials were called to the Cuisine Solutions facility on Sous Vide Lane around 8:30 p.m. on reports of a gas leak.

-As of Thursday morning, 33 people were taken to area hospitals, five of which are in serious condition and 17 are in serious but non-life-threatening condition.
+Of the 287 workers in the facility at the time of the leak, 33 people were taken to area hospitals, five of which are in serious condition and 17 are in serious but non-life-threatening condition.
+The remaining 11 had minor symptoms.

 Officials originally announced Wednesday night that 26 people were sent to the hospital.
 At least four of the people exposed to the chemical were “experiencing significant symptoms,” the rescue agency said in a post on X.